dasec/hystck/docs/src/installation/host/service_vm.rst

 Creation of the Service VM
 ========================

+The Service-VM is a collection of tools and services that are needed for specific scenarios.
+All of the services are optional and are not mandatory in general.
+If you want to use the full functionality of the hystck_generator you have to install all of the following services.

-We decided to use a debian image for the service vm, but feel free to choose your favorite linux distribution.
-In case you choose a lnux distribution other than debian be aware that some commands of this instruction won't work on your vm.
+We decided to use a debian image for the Service-VM, but feel free to choose your favorite linux distribution.
+In case you choose a linux distribution other than debian be aware that some commands of this instruction won't work on your VM.
 Nevertheless, the changes for the config files will stay the same for each linux distribution.

 Create Service-VM:
 ::